Daniyalme/DNS-Changer/README.md

 # DNS Changer

-This repository contains a Python script that allows users to automatically change their OS's DNS server to one of several well-known providers.
+This repository contains a Python script that allows users to automatically change their DNS server to one of several well-known providers in Windows OS.
 It simplifies the process of switching between different DNS servers, making it easier to enhance security, privacy, or improve internet performance.

 ## Supported DNS Providers